-- 3. The Commission, with the assistance of the Technical and Compliance Committee (TCC), shall assess Members' and CNCPs' compliance with the obligations arising under the Convention and the CMMs adopted by the Commission and identify trends in and instances of non-compliance. - 4.
-For obligations relating to fishing activities, unless otherwise specified in the relevant CMM, the compliance assessment shall apply to those activities occurring in the Convention area. - 5.
-The CMS shall not prejudice the rights, jurisdiction and duties of any Member or CNCP to enforce its domestic laws or to take more stringent measures in accordance with its domestic laws, consistent with that Member's or CNCP's international obligations. - 6.
-The compliance assessment period shall be the previous calendar year. - 7.
-The Commission, with the assistance of TCC, shall determine responses to non-compliance in accordance with Annex I.
+- 3. The Commission, with the assistance of the Technical and Compliance Committee (TCC), shall assess Members' and CNCPs' implementation of and compliance with the obligations arising under the Convention and the CMMs adopted by the Commission and identify trends in and instances of non-compliance. - 4.
+For obligations relating to fishing activities, unless otherwise specified in the relevant CMM, the compliance assessment shall apply to those activities occurring in the Convention Area. - 5.
+The CMS shall not prejudice the rights, jurisdiction and duties of any Member or CNCP to enforce its domestic laws or to take more stringent measures in accordance with its domestic laws, consistent with that Member's or CNCP's international obligations.